skostyhin/BoltFood/README.md

 3. I use AggregateResult because better to have a 2000 limit of group records instead of 50000 for all.
 4. Also we can additionally add 2 Roll-Up Summary field and formula to calculate count of all related records and count of approved related records.
 5. In the ExpanseBatch, I prefer to use 2 batches to split approved and non-approved records
+6. In separate branch https://github.com/skostyhin/BoltFood/tree/Amount-as-Number I made Total_Amount__c recalculation for Numeric type.
+But, cause of the task did not ask about the reaction to change the amount in the record, this part is not in that solution.

 # Making Open Tasks Overdue